Temporary feelings are emotional thoughts flowing through our minds all the time.

 Let’s consider buying a new car, a purchase most of us would consider a permanent one.

 How would you feel about it in 10 minutes?

 When you put an unfamiliar perspective in place, you begin to think beyond your temporary feelings as other factors enter your mind.
-You may still decide to buy the car, but it will on the back of a more considered & thought out decision.
+You may still decide to buy the car, but it will be on the back of a more considered & thought-through decision.